Riadz/mbox-to-eml/README.md

 This Python script converts an MBOX file into a series of individual `.eml` files.

-## Description

-This script takes an MBOX file as input and extracts each email message, saving it as a separate `.eml` file.

 ## Usage

-1.  **Install Python and Git:** Ensure you have Python 3.6 or higher and Git installed.
+1.  **Install Python:** Ensure you have Python 3.6 or higher installed.
 2.  **Clone the repository:**

+    If you have git installed, you can clone the repository using the following command:

     ```bash
     git clone git@github.com:Riadz/mbox-to-eml.git
     cd mbox-to-eml
     ```

+    If you don't have git installed, you can download the zip file from the repository and extract it.

 3.  **Prepare your MBOX file:** Replace `all_mail.mbox` with the path to your MBOX file.
 4.  **Run the script:**